 Fit in Mini Workouts

 Being more active doesn’t mean you have to do it all at once, and it doesn’t mean you need to spend a lot of money or dedicate a big chunk of time to getting fit.
 You can make a big difference in your health by adding small bursts of activity throughout the day, every day.
 Stand up from your desk and stretch every 30 minutes.
-Take a walk around the office, take the long way to get coffee, park farther away from the door, and even try microworkouts, like a quick set of pushups in the morning, squats before lunch and yoga while catching up on the evening news.
+Take a walk around the office or take the long way to get coffee.
+Try parking farther away from the door or even try microworkouts like a quick set of pushups in the morning, squats before lunch and yoga while catching up on the evening news.

 Try an Activity Tracker